‘Sharing a bed with Edmund White’

 An article for Apollo magazine on the mysterious paintings of Lynette Yiadom-Boakye, and my changing understanding of them over the past twelve years.

-An excerpt from my book in Literary Hub, describing a period of five years spent teaching in prisons in New Jersey, and some of the things I learned from my students.
+An excerpt from my book in Literary Hub, describing a period of five years spent teaching in prisons in New Jersey, and exploring what I learned from my students about literature and its place in our world.